GHOST CMS: backup and restore ⏤ Self-hosting.

 Try running ghost doctor to check your system for known issues.

-As you can see from the report Ghost can't access some files or directories because of some misconfiguration permissions.
+As you can see from the report, Ghost can't access some files or directories because of some misconfigured permissions.

-In this ie.; we have to run the following command to get it fixed.
+In this case, we have to run the following command to get it fixed.

 $ sudo find ./ -type d -exec chmod 00775 {} \;